 Who is Dennis Wise?
 I’m A Celebrity… Get Me Out Of Here!
 2017 profile

-Everything you need to know about the former England footballer tipped for the jungle
+Everything you need to know about the former England footballer headed to the jungle

 Age: 50